 If you do happen to brush up against their tentacles, they could sting you.
 This usually produces a burning sensation that will go away on its own and does not require any medical attention.

 Croatia’s rocky coast provides an ideal habitat for sea urchins, so be prepared to see lots of them when you visit Croatia.
-Locals say that sea urchins are a sign of very clean waters, so rest assured that the water you’re about to dive into is the cleanest!
+Locals say that sea urchins are a sign of clean waters, so rest assured that the water you’re about to dive into is the most pristine!

 Despite dictating water purity, these prickly residents can be a nuisance to swimmers (especially tourists).
 Sea urchins are known for wedging themselves between rocks, which sometimes makes them hard to identify when climbing out of the water.

 If you step on a sea urchin hard enough, they can pierce through your skin and get stuck.
 Their spikes are only mildly venomous and can cause, at most, pain and redness.
 If the spikes are not carefully removed, the wound could become infected.

 The best advice for avoiding contact with sea urchins while splashing around the Adriatic is to watch where you step.

 Some visitors like to pack water shoes for Croatia to ensure that they are 100% protected from the possibility of stepping on a sea urchin.
 Plus, they will certainly make walking along rocky beaches and cliffs much more comfortable.

 If you want to blend in with the locals though, I would recommend braving the jagged shorelines barefoot. 😉